BrennerDesign/egofishinggear/_products/S1-Genesis/large-deep-rubber-net.md

   strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.&nbsp; With a simple twist of the wrist, any EGO net head or attachment tool can be securely fastened and ready to use.
-The modular platform allows or easy transport, compact storage, and maximum angler customization. &nbsp;</p><div class="divider">&nbsp;</div><h7>MAX LOAD CAPACITY</h7><p><strong>30lbs</strong></p><div
+The modular platform allows for easy transport, compact storage, and maximum angler customization. &nbsp;</p><div class="divider">&nbsp;</div><h7>MAX LOAD CAPACITY</h7><p><strong>30lbs</strong></p><div